kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

         }
     }

 This code is almost identical to the sample code of Logback documentation.
-It overwrites the LoggerContext object as constructed by Katalon Studio while overwriting properties with the specified XML.

-The class applies the following XML config as default.
+It modifies the LoggerContext object which were constructed by Katalon Studio.
+It overwrites some properties of the LoggerContext as specified by the XML config file, which is as follows:

 -   <https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Include/config/logback-file.xml>